Fuzzy, Velvet, Soft Succulents

 Buy it: Kauai Garden

-Tradescantia sillamontana pronounced [trad-es-KAN-tee-uh][see-yuh-MON-tah-nuh] is commonly known as Cobweb Spiderwort, White Velvet, White Gossamer Plant, or Hairy Wandering Jew.
-Named in reference to the plant’s surface that is covered entirely in dense cobweb like white hairs.
-Leaves are arranged in a precise geometric shape on this fuzzy succulent.
+The Tradescantia sillamontana (pronounced trad-es-KAN-tee-uh See-yuh-MON-tah-nuh) is commonly known as Cobweb Spiderwort, White Velvet or White Gossamer Plant.
+Named in reference to the plant’s surface that is covered entirely in dense cobweb-like hairs.

-Stachys byzantina pronounced [STAY-keys] [ biz-ann-TEE-nuh] is commonly called Lamb’s ears.
-This plant is known for having the softest leaves in the world.
+The Stachys byzantina (pronounced STAY-keys Biz-ann-TEE-nuh) is commonly called Lamb’s ears.
+In fact, this plant is known for having the softest leaves in the world.
 Although not a succulent, they are one of cutest fuzzy plants around.

 Buy it: Pixie’s Gardens

-Cyanotis somaliensis pronounced [Sy-an-NOH-tiss ][soh-mal-ee-en-sis] is commonly called pussy ears or furry kittens and is an easy-care houseplant.
-Native to Somalia, hence the name “somaliensis’ (Family: Commelinaceae).
+The Cyanotis somaliensis (pronounced Sy-an-NOH-tiss Soh-mal-ee-en-sis) is commonly called pussy ears or kitten ears plant.
+This easy-care houseplant is native to Somalia, hence the name “somaliensis’.

 Buy it: Amazon